Waiting for Godot: Sexual

 Though the sexuality of Vladimir and Estragon is not always considered by critics,Green, Jesse.
 "Reviews: Pairing Up Waiting for Godot and No Man's Land".
 Vulture.
 23 November 2013. some see the two vagabonds as an ageing homosexual couple, who are worn out, with broken spirits, impotent and not engaging sexually any longer.
 The two appear to be written as a parody of a married couple.
 Peter Boxall points out that the play features two characters who seem to have shared life together for years; they quarrel, embrace, and are mutually dependent.
 Beckett was interviewed at the time the play was premiering in New York, and, speaking of his writings and characters in general, Beckett said "I'm working with impotence, ignorance.
 I don't think impotence has been exploited in the past."
-Vladimir and Estragon's consideration of hanging themselves can be seen as a desperate way to achieve at least one final erection.

 Pozzo and his slave, Lucky, arrive on the scene.
 Pozzo is a stout man, who wields a whip and holds a rope around Lucky's neck.
 Some critics have considered that the relationship of these two characters is homosexual and sado-masochistic in nature.
 Lucky's long speech is a torrent of broken ideas and speculations regarding man, sex, God, and time.
-It has been said that the play contains little or no sexual hope; which is the play's lament, and the source of the play's humour and comedic tenderness.
+It has been said that the play contains little or no sexual hope, this being the play's lament, and the source of the play's humour and comedic tenderness.
 Norman Mailer wonders if Beckett might be restating the sexual and moral basis of Christianity, that life and strength is found in an adoration of those in the lower depths where God is concealed.